wp-plugins/sp-client-document-manager/readme.txt

 * Added a notice for premium users when free version is out of date
 * Added a notice when a new version of premium is released.

-= 1.5.8 =
-* Fixed some bugs
-* Patched a security whole when accessing a file directly through download.php
-* Added a new shortcode for premium users
-* Added a notice for premium users when free version is out of date
-* Added a notice when a new version of premium is released.

 = 1.5.9 =
 * Fixed some bugs
 * Added hooks to build addons
 * Released two premium addons, dropbox integration and sub projects.
 * Fixed a flash upload bug
 * Total rewrite of the ajax core